ThDilos/ThDilos.Fox.Expanded/README.md

 	Will turn normal creeper into a charged creeper if they are hit/passed-to.

 	Will glow the hit/passed-to mobs, including you for 2 seconds.

+	Only the mob you hit directly will know its you who hit them, but the subsequent damages will make the mob damaged angered at the mob nearest to them, misunderstood that they have hit them.

 -Active Skill 4
 	**Railgun** (inspired from an anime uwu, and a minecraft mod about that anime.
 They actually used coins to shoot, but Idk how to add new item into the game so...)